Before undergoing gastric bypass surgery, you must first qualify for the surgery and understand the risks and benefits involved.

 - canned fruits, such as peaches or pears

 It is important to eat small bites.
 Eat a little at a time and practice good portion control.

-Stage four of the gastric bypass diet includes the reintroduction of solid food.
-It typically begins about two months after surgery.
-You will still need to dice or chop your food into small bites because your stomach is much smaller.
-Large pieces of food may cause a blockage.
-A blockage can lead to pain, nausea, and vomiting.
+Because your stomach is much smaller, you’ll still need to dice or chop your food into small bites.
+Large pieces of food may cause a blockage, which can lead to pain, nausea, and vomiting.

-Certain foods should not be attempted yet, such as foods that are hard to digest.
+Certain foods and drinks shouldn’t be attempted yet, such as those that are hard to digest.
 These include:

 - fibrous or stringy vegetables, such as pea pods